The Single Best Fix for Lower Back Pain During Pregnancy - Baby Chick

 Share

 If you’re pregnant, the odds are you’ve got back pain.
-Heck, even if you haven’t been pregnant you’ve probably experienced it.
+Even if you haven’t been pregnant, you’ve probably experienced it.
 However, let’s start where you are now: about 16 weeks is the time in which I’d see many of my clients begin to feel the pain.
-Generally, it’s in the lower back above the hips.
-With many other women it feels like an ache or sharp pains at the base of their spine.
+Generally, it’s in the lower back above the hips, and it feels like an ache or sharp pain at the base of the spine.
 The bone at the base of the spine is called the sacrum.
 Many women experience pain directly above it and to the left and right of it.
 Here it is:

 baby chick, low back pain, pregnancy pain